Cray-HPE/docs-csm/operations/power_management/Power_Off_Compute_and_IO_Cabinets.md

     ![Liquid-cooled Cabinet PDU](../../img/operations/Liquid_Cooled_Cabinet_PDU.svg)

-    **Note:** If the TDS cabinet rack-mounted coolant distribution unit \(MCDU\) is receiving power from the PDUs in the management cabinet, the MCDU may stay on after the TDS cabinet PDU circuit breakers are set to OFF.
+    **NOTE:** If the TDS cabinet rack-mounted coolant distribution unit \(MCDU\) is receiving power from the PDUs in the management cabinet, the MCDU may stay on after the TDS cabinet PDU circuit breakers are set to OFF.
 This is expected.

     ![Liquid-cooled TDS Cabinet PDU](../../img/operations/Liquid_Cooled_TDS_Cabinet_PDU.svg)